 After the newly created kits are completed, we can affix a variety of labels to your product.
 We can also create and add new brand labels with a unique UPC for the multi-pack, or we can affix Amazon specific labels to prepare your product for shipments to Amazon.

-How will this help you grow your business?
+How will pack-size variations help you grow your business?

 Creating products with different pack size as a variation will consolidate the product offerings onto one product display page.
 This gives consumers options for purchasing in multiple quantities, at different price points, without having to search and click on different product display pages.
 An easy comparison can be made making the purchasing decision process easier.